There are some concepts it's important to understand in order to work effectively with Unleash:

 Since the SDKs perform local evaluation, some of the parameters needed for evaluation must be supplied through the Unleash Context.
 The unleash context allows you to pass in userIds, sessionIds or other relevant information that is needed in order to perform the evaluation.
 If, for example, you want to enable a feature for a set of specific userIds, you would need to provide the current userId in the unleash context in order for the evaluation to enable the feature.

 The Unleash API is split into two.
-One API is for the clients connecting unleash and is located under the path /api/client, and provides access to retrieving saved feature toggle configurations, metrics and registering the application.
+One API is for the clients connecting to unleash.
+It is located under the path /api/client.
+This provides access to retrieving saved feature toggle configurations, metrics and registering the application.

 The second API is the admin API, which is utilised in order to control any CRUD aspect of unleash resources.
 The split ensures a second layer of security that ensures that in the case you should loose your client api key, attackers will only have read-only access to your feature toggle configurations.